ula-aca/ula-aca-plugins/packages/ledger/README.md

 # Universal Ledger Agent - Aries Cloudagent Ledger Plugin

 This package handles everything that has to do with the ledger in Hyperledger Aries.
-It has classes to perform ledger related actions.
+It allows to perform operations to the ledger connected to the Aries Cloudagent.

 ## Usage